Green Tea Catechins Antioxidant

 EGCG, found in the highest concentration in green

-tea, is the most active and best researched of all green tea catechins.
+tea, is the most active and well researched of all green tea catechins.

 It has been found